bryanroscoe/aqicn/README.md

 Saved cur_pm25,cur_pm10,cur_o3,cur_no2,cur_so2,cur_co,aqi for city Weifang ()
 ```

 Errors will be printed as they occur.
-Sometimes unicodee handling in python has some issues.
+Sometimes unicode handling in Python has some issues.
 #####Files
 Files will be saved to